 Our portfolio includes bond ETFs that allow us to precisely manage the level of risk at every allocation, and improve the risk-adjusted performance of the portfolio at higher risk levels.
 The exact amounts of each bond ETF will depend on the allocation you choose.
 Our bond ETFs include:

 Short-Term TreasuriesShort-Term Treasuries have maturities between one month and one year.
 This extremely low-risk asset class is a cash alternative that generates nominal benefit through interest payments, and de-risks the portfolio at safer allocations.

 Inflation Protected BondsInflation Protected Bonds are issued by the US Treasury with the value of the principal (but not interest payments) indexed to inflation.
 This allocation serves to insulate a part of the portfolio from the depreciating effects of inflation while also having historically low correlation with other asset classes.

 Vanguard Short-term Inflation-Protected Treasury Bond Index ETF (VTIP)

-US High Quality Bonds (IRA accounts)US High Quality Bonds provide exposure to the US investment-grade bond market, bringing stability to the portfolio with higher income levels than US Treasuries.
+US High Quality Bonds (IRA and 401(k) accounts)US High Quality Bonds provide exposure to the US investment-grade bond market, bringing stability to the portfolio with higher income levels than US Treasuries.
 While the credit risk is very low, the average bond maturity of 7 years means there is some interest rate risk.